BDC Hamburger Icon

 Research is one of the most significant crossovers between channels.
 For online retailers, this means some visitors use their websites to read reviews, compare prices and understand product features.
 In fact, 74 percent of consumers search online for something in-store-related before going to a physical store location, according to Google.

-In many circumstances, online research is paired with in-person purchasing, where customers can try on, examine and experience a product for themselves further.
-Much online pre-shopping research is done on Amazon, where reviews help consumers decide on what product to buy and the pricing sets a benchmark for evaluating other retailers’ prices.
+In many cases, online research is paired with in-person purchasing, where customers can try on, examine and experience a product for themselves.
+Much online pre-shopping research is done on Amazon, where reviews help consumers decide what product to buy, and the pricing sets a benchmark for evaluating other retailers’ prices.

 In-store shoppers also use their phones to check prices before purchasing.
-Outerboxdesign found that 80 percent of brick-and-mortar consumers will check prices for an item on their mobile devices before making a purchase in the store.
+OuterBox Design found that 80 percent of brick-and-mortar consumers will check the price of an item on their mobile devices before making a purchase in the store.

-Mobile technology is changing retail with innovations like push-based mobile apps, mobile ads, beacons and more.
+Mobile technology is changing retail with innovations like push-based mobile apps, mobile ads, Bluetooth beacons and more.

 2. Showrooming

-The flip side of online research is the consumer practice of “showrooming.”
+The flip side of online research is a consumer practice called “showrooming.”
 With showrooming, shoppers go to stores to see what products are like in person and better understand their look, feel or fit.
 These consumers then go online to purchase the item for a better price or specific options unavailable in the store’s current inventory.

 3. Blended experiences

 • BOPIS: With BOPIS, customers have 24/7 access and the instant gratification of getting a product in hand without shipping costs.
-For retailers, bringing customers into the store to pick up their purchases increases the likelihood that they’ll make additional impulse purchases.
+For retailers, bringing customers into the store to pick up their items increases the likelihood of making additional impulse purchases.

 • Virtual shopping: Virtual shopping lets customers get the exact product they want, even if it isn’t in the store’s current inventory.
-Retailers typically have a larger product selection online; a virtual shopping option offers customer convenience and prevents the retailer from losing the sale.
+Retailers typically have a more extensive product selection online; a virtual shopping option offers customer convenience and prevents the retailer from losing the sale.

-• Virtual clienting: Virtual clienting is online shopping but, instead of being passive retailers, sales associates engage proactively with shoppers to greet them, answer questions and make suggestions via chat or video calls, just like an in-store associate.
+• Virtual clienting: Virtual clienting is similar to online shopping, but instead of being passive retailers, sales associates engage proactively with shoppers to greet them, answer questions and make personalized suggestions via chat or video calls, just like an in-store associate.
 Because these live reps can see what the customer is browsing, they can upsell and cross-sell, increasing sales revenue.

 Did You Know?Did you know